Edwards Lifesciences Corporation (EW) Shares Up Despite Recent Market Volatility

 EW’s Market Performance

-EW stock saw a decrease of -1.49% in the past week, with a monthly decline of -1.11% and a quarterly a decrease of 1.88%.
-The volatility ratio for the week is 2.32%, and the volatility levels for the last 30 days are 2.54% for Edwards Lifesciences Corporation (EW).
-The simple moving average for the last 20 days is -1.06% for EW stock, with a simple moving average of -10.60% for the last 200 days.
+EW stock saw an increase of 3.42% in the past week, with a monthly gain of 4.60% and a quarterly increase of 7.19%.
+The volatility ratio for the week is 2.61%, and the volatility levels for the last 30 days are 2.68% for Edwards Lifesciences Corporation (EW).
+The simple moving average for the last 20 days is 2.19% for EW stock, with a simple moving average of -7.03% for the last 200 days.

 Analysts’ Opinion of EW